 Welcome to our SurveyMonkey AI Sentiment study, a quarterly report designed to measure ongoing changes in AI usage and consumer sentiment.
 This study began in Q4 2024, and updates will be released during the first month of each quarter.
 Below, you will find the latest results, historical results, and details on our research methodology.

-Methodology: This quarter’s SurveyMonkey study was conducted July 11, 2025 to September 23, 2025 among a sample of 10,558 adults in the US, 1,318 adults in Canada, 171 adults in the Republic of Ireland, 2,024 adults in the UK, and 1,235 adults in Australia.
+Methodology: This quarter’s SurveyMonkey study was conducted February 23 to March 31, 2026 among a sample of 8,482 adults in the US.
 Respondents for this survey were selected from a non-probability online panel.
-The modeled error estimate for each country is shown in the table below.
-U.S data have been weighted for age, race, sex, education, and geography using the Census Bureau’s American Community Survey to reflect the overall demographic composition of the United States.
-Non-US data have been weighted for age and sex based on each country’s latest census data.
+The modeled error estimate is +/- 2.5 percentage points.
+Data have been weighted for age, race, sex, education, and geography using the Census Bureau’s American Community Survey to reflect the overall demographic composition of the United States.

 | Period | Sample size | Fielding dates | Margin of Error (MOE) |